Amity University Noida B.Tech Admissions 2025

 Despite the overall increase in registration, the pace was slower than expected, with only 5.10 lakh students registering in the first two weeks after the application window opened on October 28.
 The JEE Main entrance examination will be conducted online.
 Candidates who completed their registration were able to download the JEE Main 2025 admit card from January 19, 2025.
 Candidates need to carry the JEE admit card 2025 on the day of the exam.

 JEE Main 2025 registration numbers have seen a drop in the first week, reportedly marking the lowest in history.
 However, the registrations had picked up towards the end of the JEE Main 2025 registration.
-Several factors would have contributed to the lowest registration JEE Mains 2025, including confusion about new policies and eligibility criteria updates, which has made students reconsider their participation.
+Several factors would have contributed to the lowest registration for JEE Mains 2025, including confusion about new policies and eligibility criteria updates, which have made students reconsider their participation.
 Additionally, some concerns over the registration system are raised about challenges in document uploads.

 As per recent data, the total registrations for JEE Mains 2025 for the January session have reached 13.78 lakh, showing a significant increase compared to last year's figures.
 For the JEE Main 2024 Session 1 exam, approximately 12,30,347 students registered, out of which 11,70,048 candidates appeared for the examination.
 At the beginning of the year, the registration for JEE Main 2025 was reported to be slow, primarily due to difficulties faced by candidates in filling out the application form.
 The registration rate then picked up towards the concluding date of the registration.